Communication, Studio Etiquette, Placement, Summer Attendance

 • Please do not hang on to the window frames in the lobby and classrooms or pull up a chair to stand on to look through the viewing window.
 We enjoy the ability for siblings and students to watch and learn from each other, but standing on our folding chairs and hanging from the frame is very dangerous.
 Please give your kids a boost or ask an instructor if it’s okay for friends and siblings to sit in the studio room instead.

-• Acro & Other Studio Equipment:
+• Tumbling Mats & Other Studio Equipment:

-• Under NO circumstances should any one play on, pull out, or sit on the Acro and other studio quipment unless specifically instructed to do so by an instructor.
+• Under NO circumstances should any one play on, pull out, or sit on the Acro and other studio equipment unless specifically instructed to do so by an instructor.
 This equipment are TOOLS, not TOYS, and could cause serious injury if used incorrectly and without permission and direction.

 • Dancers should only use the Acro and studio equipment when directed to do so by their instructor and should only practice at home after receiving their instructor’s approval.
 Many of the skills and exercises we work on in class require specific technique and until a student has performed that technique correctly in class and received an instructor’s approval, student should NOT perform Acro skills and/or PBT exercises without their instructor’s supervision.